tappoz/IntelEdisonIoTExperiments/README.md

 - J16 connected to the 3rd USB port (also providing the power supply).

 Trying to connect to the board with `screen /dev/ttyUSB0 115200`, if that's not working try to unplug and plug again in the USB cable connected to J3.

+Once you're inside the Yocto Linux distribution (root user with root password) you can configure the wifi connection with `# configure_edison --wifi`.